 National Talent Search Scheme (NTSS) & NTSE Exam details.
 The National Council of Educational Research and Training (NCERT) was established by the Government of India in the year 1961 with a view to bringing about qualitative improvement in school education in the country.
-No sooner the Council was set up than it mounted a number of programmes in this direction.
+No sooner the Council was set up than it mounted a number of programs in this direction.

 Each state and union territory was to select and recommend a stipulated number (state quota) of candidates for the national level examination to be conducted by the NCERT.

-National Talent Search Examination (NTSE): National Talent Search Examination (NTSE) is a National-Level Scholarship Program at the Secondary School level to identify and recognise students with high intellect and academic talent.
+National Talent Search Examination (NTSE): National Talent Search Examination (NTSE) is a National-Level Scholarship Program at the Secondary School level to identify and recognize students with high intellect and academic talent.
 NTSE is conducted every year at two levels.

 a.
 Stage-I (State Level), conducted by the States/Union Territories and

 The objective of the two-tier examination is to identify the talented students who have a special aptitude for Sciences, Mathematics, Social Sciences and questions based on Analytical Reasoning.

 1. NTSE Stage-I is conducted by State/UT bodies.
 Only Indian students are eligible to appear in this level.

 2. The students studying in Class X are eligible for appearing in the test.